Jennifer Morgan

 Jennifer Morgan (born March 13, 1971) is an American technology executive.
 She is currently CEO at UKG.
 Prior to her appointment in July 2024, Morgan was the first American woman ever appointed to the SAP Executive Board in 2017.
 Morgan was the first female Chief Executive of SAP, and she was the first female CEO of a company on the DAX index.

-Early life and education

-Jennifer Morgan née Bilodeau was born on March 13, 1971, in Fairfax, Virginia in the United States, and was raised in Northern Virginia just outside of Washington, DC.
-She did her undergraduate studies, toward a B.A., at James Madison University.